Cleeng/mediastore-sdk/README.md

 # Web Store SDK

-An example sign-up process for SVOD using Cleeng API.
+An best practices checkout example using Cleeng API.
+Webstore SDK consists of components that will empower you to build and design a seamless checkout process and help visitors become subscribers to your service in an intuitive and trusted manner.

 This repo contains example app as a set of instructions and code snippets for the web to help implement tailored and custom checkout.